melinatakvorian/PoudrePortal_Melina/README.md

   The map sites show up!!!
 But the selections don't do anything, and clicking on the site doesn't work I just realized that the selections for the map will not work because they contradict each other

+4/18
+  I am now trying to see how I can adapt the code to not have the Campaigns included and see if the table or map will work - did not work